arduino/alvik-fight-club/README.md

 ### Configure the Alvik robot
 1. Connect the Alvik
+2. `make robot-patch-firmware`: to patch the firmware running on the STM32 (needed to resolve [Issue 10](https://github.com/bcmi-labs/alvik-fight-club/issues/10))
+3.`make robot-patch-mpy`: to install the `dev` branch with of the Arduino-Alvik-mpy (Needed to resolve [Issue 10](https://github.com/bcmi-labs/alvik-fight-club/issues/10))
-2. `make robot-install` to upload the libraries to the alvik
+4. `make robot-install` to upload the `Modulino` lib
-3. `make robot-get-mac` to get the `MAC` address and print it into the consle.
+5. `make robot-get-mac` to get the `MAC` address and print it into the consle.
-4. Copy the printed MAC address
+6. Copy the printed MAC address
-5. `make robot-upload` to upload the code into the alvik
+7. `make robot-upload` to upload the code into the alvik

+NOTE: the PATCH steps `2` and `3` are no more necessary when the [Arduino_AlvikCarrier](https://github.com/arduino-libraries/Arduino_AlvikCarrier) and the [Arduino-Alvik-mpy](https://github.com/arduino/arduino-alvik-mpy) are merged to master and release ad an official release.

 ### Configure the controller
 1. Open the `sketc/controller/main.py` file and paste the mac address of the alvik in the `PEER_ROBOT` variable